Let Dependency Injection Lead You to a Better Design

 @end

-However, that simplicity is sitting uneasily - it feels like UTEAccount owns the responsibility of creating its own dependencies.
-With Dependency Injection, we will flip this ownership model and instead have UTEAccount merely receive its dependencies.
-The result of this ownership flip will be a more straightforward version of UTEAccount without the unease.
+However, that simplicity is sitting uneasily - it feels like WBAccount owns the responsibility of creating its own dependencies.
+With Dependency Injection, we will flip this ownership model and instead have WBAccount merely receive its dependencies.
+The result of this ownership flip will be a more straightforward version of WBAccount without the unease.

 Now let's start its transformation.